 Another suggestion was that McCandless was killed by mold.
 This theory states that the poisonous seeds had been improperly stored in a damp environment and they eventually and painfully killed him after he ate them.
 Other poisons and toxins have also been put forth as explanations, though no definitive conclusion has been reached.

 The hunters who found McCandless’ body also found a camera, which contained dozens of photographs taken by McCandless of his journey, including self-portraits.
 If anything, the photographs deepened the mystery.

 In them, the physical deterioration of Chris McCandless is obvious, though the intent behind them is not.
-His body was wasting away, evidently right before his eyes, yet he continued in solitude, only asking for help at the last possible time.
+His body was wasting away, evidently right before his eyes, yet he continued in solitude, only asking for help at the last possible moment.